-Students in Years 7-10 should discuss how a request for leave may impact assessment tasks with their class teacher and the faculty head teacher TWO WEEKS PRIOR TO THE LEAVE.
-All assessments due during the period of leave must be completed prior to the leave commencing.
-Students who do not make arrangements with their classroom teacher and faculty head teacher, two weeks prior to the leave and who do not complete the required assessment prior to taking leave may be penalised for non-completion and therefore receive a mark of zero or be penalised for late submission of a task in accordance with the Wingham High School assessment policy.
-Students and families must manage leave requests in consultation with class teachers and faculty head teachers.
+Students in Years 7-10 should discuss how an application for leave may impact assessment tasks with their class teacher and the faculty head teacher 2 weeks prior to the leave.
+All assessments tasks due during the period of leave must be completed prior to the leave commencing.
+Students who do not make arrangements with their classroom teacher and faculty head teacher two weeks prior to the leave, and who do not complete the required assessment prior to taking leave, may be penalised for non-completion and therefore receive a mark of zero or be penalised for late submission of a task in accordance with the WHS Assessment Policy Support Document.

+At all times, students and families must manage leave requests in consultation with class teachers and faculty head teachers.